roys/java-hdl-webserver/README.md

 Type `java -version` to see which Java version you have.
 If it says something with `1.8` or later you are good to go.
 Just continue to the next step.

-If your Java version was less than 1.8, do the follows:
+If your Java version was less than 1.8, run the following commands and follow the setup:
 `sudo apt-get update`
 `sudo apt-get upgrade`
 `sudo apt-get install oracle-java8-jdk`